Julianne Hough Shows Off Gorgeous Backside In Sexy White Dress

 Another day, another stunning post from Julianne Hough.

 Over the past few weeks, the America’s Got Talent judge has been strutting her stuff for the cameras and sharing a ton of hot new photos for fans.
-The blond bombshell has been busy with work but she’s also been keeping fans updated on her travels and when she gets some downtime, she always makes sure to share photo updates.
-In the most recent image that was shared on her Instagram account Julianne stuns in a beautiful dress.
+The blond bombshell has been busy with work but she’s also been keeping fans updated on her travels, and when she gets some downtime, she always makes sure to share photo updates.
+In the most recent image that was shared on her Instagram account, Julianne was stunning in a beautiful dress.

 In the new photo, Hough poses outside on a set of steps.
 The model looks over her shoulder in the shot, playfully winking at the camera.
 She holds a cocktail in one hand and wears her short, blond tresses down and styled.
-The beauty also dons a face full of makeup that comes complete with eyeliner, mascara, blush, lipgloss and highlighter.
+The beauty also wears a face full of makeup that comes complete with eyeliner, mascara, blush, lipgloss, and highlighter.

 The actress leaves little to be desired in the gorgeous snapshot, showing off her toned back and picture-perfect derriere in a sexy white maxi dress.
-The ensemble also features a slit on the side, showcasing her toned and tanned legs.
-In just a short time of the image being live on her account, it’s earned the former Dancing With the Stars pro a ton of attention with over 60,000 likes in addition to 150-plus comments.
+The ensemble also features a slit on the side, showcasing her tanned legs.

+In just a short time of the image being live on her account, it’s earned the former Dancing With the Stars pro a ton of attention with over 60,000 likes, in addition to 150-plus comments.

 Many fans commented on the post to let Hough know that she looks amazing while countless others raved over her fit figure.
 A few others simply chimed in with flame and heart emoji.